zakiego/ipku/README.md

 > **Note**
 >
-> This is my practice project using Rust.
+> This is my first practice project using Rust.
 There are many things I need to improve.

 CLI to check IP address